Understanding Prediction Discrepancies in Machine Learning Classifiers: DIG: Capture and Explain Discrepancies

-The proposed approach is divided in 2 steps: (1) a Learning step to pre-compute the intervals of discrepancies from the pool between points of the training set; (2) an Explanation Inference step to ensure a fast generation of explanations for any new point, by approximating the relevant discrepancies.
-The algorithmic principles of the 2 steps are described in the following.
-The full algorithm is outlined in Algorithm~\ref{alg:pool2graph-preprocessing} and Algorithm~\ref{alg:pool2graph-inference} in Appendix.
+The proposed approach is divided in 2 steps: (1) a \textit{Learning step} to pre-compute the intervals of discrepancies from the pool between points of the training set (pseudo code in Algorithm~\ref{alg:pool2graph-preprocessing} and illustration in the first 5 figures of Fig.~\ref{fig:algo}) and (2) an \textit{Explanation Inference step} to ensure a fast generation of explanations for any new point, by approximating the relevant discrepancies (pseudo code in Algorithm~\ref{alg:pool2graph-inference} and illustration in the last figure of Fig.~\ref{fig:algo}).

-\subsection{(Step 1) Learning: Capture Discrepancies over the Dataset}
+\subsubsection{(Step 1) Learning: Capture Discrepancies over the Dataset}

 The goal of this first step is to produce \textit{intervals of discrepancies} as a mean to approximate the discrepancy regions~$\mathcal{D}_{\mathbb{F}_\epsilon}$ of an $\epsilon$-comparable pool.
-To ensure grounded explanations (Requirement 2), the algorithm relies on the points of the training set $x \in \mathbb{X}_{train}$ to search and capture the prediction discrepancies.
-The usage of the training set also speeds up pre-processing calculations, as knowledge on the classification task leads the search in the feature space.
-Intervals of discrepancies are sought between pairs of points of the training set $(x_i,x_j) \in \mathbb{X}_{train}$ at two conditions: (1) the points $(x_i,x_j)$ have different predicted labels or (2) at least one of them is attributed conflicting predictions by the pool (i.e. classifiers of the pool don't agree on the predicted label).
-That is to say, the algorithm searches for intervals of discrepancies along $[x_i, x_j]$ if:
+To ensure grounded explanations (Req.
+2, \emph{Grounded and Actionable explanations}), the algorithm relies on the training set $\mathbb{X}_{train}$ to search and capture the prediction discrepancies.
+Intervals of discrepancies are sought between pairs of points $(x_i,x_j) \in \mathbb{X}_{train}$ on one of two conditions: (1) at least one of them is attributed conflicting predictions by the pool or (2) the points $(x_i,x_j)$ have unanimously different predicted labels.
+That is to say, the algorithm searches for intervals of discrepancies along $[x_i, x_j]$ if it verifies the condition (lines 2 to 5 of Algorithm~\ref{alg:pool2graph-preprocessing}):

+Discrepancy areas can theoretically very well exist between two instances being unanimously predicted to belong to the same class, a case not covered by the conditions of Eq.~\ref{eq:connection-condition}.
+However, guiding the exploration this way helps speeding up the approach by focusing on areas where discrepancy can be found with high certainty.